Student Projects

 A large selection of different mechatronic projects is listed here as download.

 A locomotive race - sounds crazy?
-In 2017, students from the Rail Vehicle Technology program of the Faculty of Mechanical Engineering and Mechatronics at Aachen University of Applied Sciences became the first team from a non-British university to take part in the Mechanical Engineers’ Railway Challenge locomotive race in Leicestershire (UK).
-In this challenge, the competing teams have the task to build a locomotive with which certain tests have to be passed.
-The tests are divided into the following 2 areas:
+In 2017, students from the degree programme Rail Vehicle Technology at the Faculty of Mechanical Engineering and Mechatronics at FH Aachen were the first team from a non-British university to take part in the Mechanical Engineers' Railway Challenge in Leicestershire (UK).
+In this challenge, the competing teams have the task of building a locomotive, which must then pass certain tests.
+The tests are divided into the following 3 areas:

 Track-based Challenge